-Timing may be represented by a line of downbeat markers (^) under the melody line.
-Downbeat markers identify timing independently of anything else, which means using a different timing requires only ignoring or changing the downbeat markers (or avoiding using them in the first place, often sufficient for familiar pieces).
-Timing choices for notes between identified downbeats are left open-the only constraint is squeezing them in.
+Instead of representing timing by different durations of notes and rests within a bar, it's represented by a line of downbeat markers ($^{\wedge}$) under the melody line.
+Timing choices for notes between identified downbeats and upbeats are left open - the only constraint is squeezing them in.
 The choice between a rest and an extended note for a downbeat marker between melody notes is left open.
+Showing downbeat markers identifies rhythm independently of anything else, which means using a different rhythm requires only ignoring or changing the downbeat markers (or avoiding using them in the first place).